kangzubin/XMNetworking/README.md

 ### Cancel the Running Request

-When you invoke [XMCenter sendRequest:...] to send a network reqeust, the method will return a unique identifier for the new running `XMRequest` object (`0` for fail), you could save the identifier value, and then cancel the running  request by identifier for your business logic later if need.
+When you invoke `[XMCenter sendRequest:...]` to send a network reqeust, the method will return a unique identifier for the new running `XMRequest` object (`0` for fail), you could save the identifier value, and then cancel the running  request by identifier for your business logic later if need.
+If a request has already finished, and your still use its identifier to cancel the request, the action will be ignored directly.

 ```objc
 // send a request